-The NQ has to be one of the coolest districts (if not the coolest) Manchester has to offer.
-From its historic buildings with New York-style fire escapes, to its many, many murals which are updated on a regular basis – the place has a lot to offer anyone who visits.
+The Northern Quarter has to be one of the coolest districts (if not the coolest) Manchester has to offer.
+From its historic buildings with New York-style fire escapes to its many, many murals which are updated on a regular basis – the place has a lot to offer anyone who visits.
 Walk around any corner and you’re sure to find at least one welcoming door with glistening chrome taps behind it that pour out the good stuff.
-And to make things easier for you now that the pubs are re-opening, we’ve rounded up the coolest bars the Northern Quarter has to offer, just for you.
+And to make things easier for you while out exploring, we’ve rounded up the coolest bars the Northern Quarter has to offer, just for you.

 2. The Pen and Pencil

 The Pen and Pencil makes for a great early evening drinking spot, serving up cocktails, beer, champagne and even food.
 The bar is a wonderful spot for getting in the mood as you start your night out in the NQ, with regular DJ nights playing the best funk, soul, disco, house – you name it.
 Pop by earlier in the day for a boozy brunch, or kick off your night out with a boogie next time there’s a DJ playing.
 The Pen and Pencil, Fourways House, 57 Hilton St, M1 2EJ.